-The ratings have been tailored to reflect the potential impact on the gas market as follows:
+The ratings have been tailored to reflect the potential impact on the market as follows:

 Risk Rating Definition Critical Findings which may have a catastrophic impact on the market operations if they are not addressed immediately and require executive action with regular reporting at Board level.
 High Findings which may have a major impact on the market operations if they are not addressed as a matter of priority.
-These findings require senior management attention with regular monitoring and reporting at executive and Board meetings

-Risk Rating Definition Medium Findings which may have a moderate impact on the market operations if they are not addressed within a reasonable timeframe.
+These findings require senior management attention with regular monitoring and reporting at executive and Board meetings.
+Medium Findings which may have a moderate impact on the market operations if they are not addressed within a reasonable timeframe.
 These findings require management attention with regular ongoing monitoring.
 Low Findings which may have a minor impact on market operations if they are not addressed in the future.
 These findings are the responsibility of management with regular monitoring and reporting at staff meetings.

 Compliance Rating Definition Level 1 Evidence of non-compliance with review criteria.
 These should be addressed as a matter of high priority.
-(Breach) Level 2 Issues which could possibly result in non-compliance with review criteria but where no evidence of actual non-compliance was found.
+(Non-compliance) Level 2 Issues which could possibly result in non-compliance with review criteria but where no evidence of actual non-compliance was found.
 However, there is considered to be insufficient formal evidence of controls in place or being actioned in relation to these issues.
 These should generally be addressed within one to two months.
-(Improvements in AEMO's controls to prevent a potential breach) Level 3 Housekeeping matters and opportunities for improving internal controls and procedures relating to electricity market operations.
+(Gaps in control design or operating effectiveness) Level 3 Housekeeping matters and opportunities for improving internal controls and procedures relating to NEM or gas market operations.
 These should be addressed within three to six months.
-(Better controls but not critical to prevent a breach)
+(Control improvement opportunities)